arlicle/laniu/README.md

 ### run raw sql

-If you need a more complex form of sql, you can use `raw-query` and `raw-execute!`
+If you need a more complex form of sql, you can use `raw-query` and `raw-execute!`, the jdbc sql document at here [http://clojure-doc.org/.../java_jdbc/using_sql.html](http://clojure-doc.org/articles/ecosystem/java_jdbc/using_sql.html)

 `raw-query` for select